sje30/schol2018/innovations.md

 publication in a top-tier journal, or leading to scooping by another group.

+(RM rant: I wouldn't be so upbeat about preprints tbh.
+ArXiv physicists still publish in journals after posting to arxiv.
+So you're correct that in those communities, being the first to publish on arxiv is important, it NOT correct to say in general that those communities use arxiv rather than a journal: they use BOTH.
+Only very very recently with initiatives like SciPost (https://scipost.org/) are the physicists actually trying to divorce themselves from publishing in journals for certification purposes after posting to arxiv

+Also please mention PeerJ Preprints, OSF Preprint servers, and preprints.org (MDPI), biorxiv isn't the only game in town!)

 BiorXiv, launched in 2013, has overcome these concerns.
 Researchers in diverse areas as ecology, neuroscience, genomics are uploading preprints and choosing to share their work ahead of publication.